dillobrottu/dillon-knowledge-base/content/Topic.md

 ---
 title: Template for Knowledge Base Docs Websites
 ---

+## Topic introduction

+The topic chosen will be about choosing topics.
+For choosing a topic, one must consider the possibilities of what you can say, and what can be said about the topic.
+Understanding the different possibilities of what can happen in the choice you make can change the course of what may happen in the timeline of the topics future.

+---

 ## The index page

 This is the index page (`content/index.md`) of your knowledge base docs.
 It serves as the home page for your website.